-Art in Recovery – Positive Methods of Self-Expression
+Learning Positive Methods of Self-Expression Through Art Therapy

 In our Art Therapy group, patients discover a healthy and constructive way to handle negative emotions and stress without needing to use drugs or alcohol